piedraj/HEP/README.md

     mkPlot --help

-When running on batch check that you have produced these [default distributions](https://piedra.web.cern.ch/plots-v7/).
+When running on batch check that you have produced these [v7](https://piedra.web.cern.ch/plots-v7/) or [v9](https://piedra.web.cern.ch/plots-v9/) default distributions.